sowasser/shoal-model-in-R/README.md

 	1. `tracking_import.R` is for smaller datasets (i.e. <10 fish).
 Simple code.
 	2. `tracking_import_large.R` is for larger datasets and I'm attempting to automate a lot of the data cleaning & management, since the amount of data quickly gets out of hand.

+## Installation

+* Clone this repository to your computer: `git clone https://github.com/sowasser/shoal-model-in-R.git`
+* I am using R version 3.4.2 (2017-09-28) - "Short Summer"
+* Required packages are in `requirements.R`

 [model]: https://github.com/sowasser/fish-shoaling-model
 [mesa]: https://github.com/projectmesa/mesa